 How can I lower my energy bills and what help is there for me?

-Ofgem’s price cap is rising by £149 from the current £1,568 a year for a typical household in England, Scotland and Wales to £1,717.
+Ofgem’s price cap has risen by £149 from the previous £1,568 a year for a typical household in England, Scotland and Wales to £1,717.

-Here, the PA news agency looks at why the price cap is going up and what people can do to mitigate the cost of their energy bills.
+Here, the PA news agency looks at why the price cap has gone up and what people can do to mitigate the cost of their energy bills.

 – What is Ofgem’s price cap?